deshev-tds/ariadne/README.md

 ## Context and Memory in This Fork

-This fork now treats context as a layered system, not as "replay everything until the model breaks".
+This section is about keeping long chats usable on local runtimes.
+It is not a license to replay everything until the model breaks, and it is not an excuse to run retrieval on every turn.
+The job is to maintain a bounded working set, recover older facts when needed, and keep that behavior inspectable.

 ### Stage 1: Context Compaction